Yorkshire Woodland Management - England

 The Yorkshire Dales Millennium Trust is working with local landowners, the National Park Authority and other interested parties to help achieve these goals and the creation of this group scheme forms part of their strategy.
 It is hoped that income through supporting this project that will facilitate further increases in the amount of native broadleaf tree cover.

-For more information on this project and our support at the Bargh Wood site, please click here.
+For more information on this project and our support at the Ormsgill Wood site, please click here.

 - UK Woodland Carbon Code